 (b) disclose information about the Customer, whether collected by the Seller from the Customer directly or obtained by the Seller from any other source, to any other credit provider or any credit reporting agency for the purposes of providing or obtaining a credit reference, debt collection or notifying a default by the Customer.

-20.5 The Customer shall have the right to request the Seller for a copy of the Personal Information about the Customer retained by the Seller and the right to request the Seller to correct any incorrect Personal Information about the Customer held by the Seller.
+20.5 The Customer shall have the right to request (by e-mail) from the Seller, a copy of the Personal Information about the Customer retained by the Seller and the right to request that the Seller correct any incorrect Personal Information.

 21. Service of Notices